 4. Look for competing offers.

-Do you get a lot of credit card offers in the mail?
-Open up a few and note the limits being offered.
+Do you get a lot of credit card offers and requests in the mail?
+Open up a few and note the credit line limits being offered.
 Your existing credit card providers may be more willing to hear your case after hearing you are being wooed by other creditors.

 5. Don’t spend the extra cash.